YinonShisha/teaching_pilot/lesson_1/README.md

 8. Open VSCode and open the folder containing your repo

 ### Create your first web page
-On Google or YouTube find an HTML tutorial, try to understand the structure of HTML, and create a new HTML file. the file's title will be 'hello wold' and in the body will be:
+On Google or YouTube find an HTML tutorial, try to understand the structure of HTML.
+And then create a new HTML file. the file's title will be 'hello wold' and in the body will be:
 - _h1 tag_ said: Hello everyone
 - _h2 tag_ said: This is my first web page
 - _h3 tag_ said: My name is ***your name***